The Immortal Iron Fist: "Escape from the Eighth City" (#22–23, 25–26)

 Before Quan can finish, he and Danny are removed from their cells and brought into the arena for a fight.
 By now, Changming has learned that Danny and the Immortal Weapons have been formulating a plan to rescue the prisoners of the Eighth City and make their escape, by leaving each other Morse code messages in the arena after each fight.
 Changming declares that Danny and Quan will fight to the death.
 However, once the fight begins, Danny immediately senses that his opponent lacks any perceivable martial arts skills and realizes that he is not the true Quan Yaozu.
-As the Immortal Weapons manage to escape and defeat the guards during the fight, Changming reveals that he is, in fact, the true Quan Yaozu.
+As the Immortal Weapons manage to escape and defeat the guards during the fight, Changming reveals that he is the true Quan Yaozu.
 He explains that he voluntarily stayed in the Eighth City to keep K'un-Lun's demons from escaping.
 However, upon seeing innocent people thrown into the Eighth City, Quan became disillusioned, and believed that K'un-Lun was not worth saving, eventually rising up to rule the Eighth City.

 Quan forces Danny to lead him out of Eighth City and back to K'un-Lun, but after making it outside the gate, the two encounter Davos, who is waiting outside the gate with a sniper rifle.
 He tells Danny that he has been sent there by Lei-Kung to assassinate Quan, as he and Lei-Kung believe that Danny lacks the ability to take his life.
 In the ensuing battle, Danny manages to defeat both Davos and Quan, going as far as to take a bullet in the hand for the latter.
 Danny's actions impress Quan, who decides that Danny may be living proof that K'un-Lun is not the corrupt city it once was.
 Danny and Davos agree to guide Quan to K'un-Lun and arrange a meeting between him and Lei-Kung to give Quan a forum for his grievances.